Eligibility and Guidelines

 - In order to be considered for the B.E.T.A.
 Challenge, faculty sponsor (if applicable) and two documents (executive summary and slide deck) must be successfully uploaded through the submission site.
 A confirmation from the submission site must be received in order for the submission to be considered for the B.E.T.A.
 Challenge.

 - By participating in the competition, applicant(s) give the competition organizers the right to post the executive summary and slide deck on a password protected website in order for alumni evaluators to access the business submissions, post comments, and assign a numerical value to the business.
-Applicant(s) also give the right to share the executive summary and slide deck to the faculty sponsor, judges of the semifinalist round (Venture Expo) on Wednesday, April 2, 2014, and judges of the finalist competition on Thursday, April 10, 2014.
+Applicant(s) also give the right to share the executive summary and slide deck to the faculty sponsor, the B.E.T.A.
+Challenge faculty committee, judges of the semifinalist round (Venture Expo) on Wednesday, April 8, 2015, and judges of the finalist competition on Thursday, April 16, 2015.

-- All finalists must submit their final presentation slide deck electronically to Antonette Ho by April 8, 2014 at 5pm EST (no exceptions will be made).
+- All finalists must submit their final presentation slide deck electronically to Antonette Ho by April 14, 2015 at 5pm EST (no exceptions will be made).
+Prezi is not permitted.

 - All semifinalist applicant(s) will be asked to sign an audio video release form to express the right to video tape their final presentation and to allow Babson College the right to use the business presentation within the College for faculty, staff, students, and to be part of the archives at Babson.